 When you’re feeling burnt out, it’s easy to want to hide away and keep everything inside.
-Find some kind of support in your life.
+Find a source of support in your life.
 While talking to your boss about what you might be experiencing is a good thing, your support system should be people who are closer to you.

 Your support system could be co-workers, family, friends, or even a spouse.
 Getting it out of your system is one of the best things you can do for yourself.
 Burnout often relates to frustration, and sometimes even anger.
 It’s never a good idea to keep those feelings locked inside.

 Take a look at what you like about your job as well as the things that are causing you to become drained.
-Whether you need to make a change out of healthcare or not, taking a closer look at your job is a good place to start.
+Whether you need to make a change out of healthcare or not, taking a closer look at your job is an excellent place to start.

 Your job can consume a lot of your time and a lot of your thoughts.
 It’s easy to think about patients after work, or feel stressed about what you need to do the next day, etc. With all this in mind, your career can become your whole life.